movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Mounted trees now use persistent roots and take a locked location snapshot for each search.
 Root-location publication still needs to be tied to transaction commit before those locations can change.
-* `bn_inode` is an on-disk-endian snapshot.
-It needs host-endian mutable state, dirty flags, and transaction sequencing before it can be written safely.
+* `bn_inode` is now host-endian mutable state decoded at inode-item lookup.
+  Dirty-field bits and the last dirty transaction are represented but remain clear while the filesystem is read-only; mutation and writeback still need to connect them to transaction ownership.

 The allocation iterators in `btrfs_alloc.c` provide useful validation and decoding, but there is no in-memory free-space index, reservation mechanism, or